magaly3118/Battleship/README.md

 Assuming Python and Pygame are installed correctly, you should see a window containing instructions on how to play the game.

-As this game is designed to be run on a single device, players are expected to hand off control of the device between rounds.
+As this game is designed to be run on a single device, players are expected to hand off control of the device between rounds unless you choose to play with the AI.

 When one player has sunk the other's entire fleet of ships, the game ends.
+At this point, you will be able to see the total number of hits and misses each player had along with the final score.
+The winning player will then be able to enter their name to the leaderboard.

+After the instructions window, you can choose to view the leaderboard or play the game.

 # What is main_.py?
 `main_.py` (not to be confused with `main.py`) is a "test" file that was used during initial development for experimental features.